TeeGeRoN/Wi-Fi-weather-station-v1.0/README.md

 ## Weather station v1.0 on the module esp8266.
 NTP-sync.
 Graphs with Google Charts.
 Database.
 Brief description
 -----------------
-This is the first version of the weather station based on **esp8266** with *[Google Charts][1]* support and time synchronization using *NTP*.
+This is the first version of the weather station based on **esp8266** with *[Google Charts][1]* support and time synchronization using *[NTP][0]*.
 Atmospheric pressure and temperature are measured and recorded to a memory card periodically.
 Graphs are built on the local web server according to the latest data.
 The project is in the active development stage.

 Explanations and recommendations from the author
 ------------------------------------------------